waqz1993/PersonalProjects/README.md

 ### Main Technical Skills Demonstrated:

-* Machine Learning - Create a XGBoost Regression Model from various features.
+* Machine Learning - Create a Ensemble Regression Model from various features.
 Our model has a higher correlation with goals than the current gold standard (xG).

 * Extensive Data Cleaning - Utilize Python for combining data sources, extensive cleaning, timetable production and more.
 Showcase proficiency in multiple python libraries.